adrienjoly/adrienjoly.github.io/README.md

 - Travel in Asian by train.
 - Maybe someday: create my own company.

+### How to communicate with me

+I like it when people start by giving a quick summary of what they want to talk about, or to ask me.
+And then, if the time is right, we progressively get deeper into the topic, from a high-level overview (i.e. context, architecture, interfaces...) to details (i.e. constraints, ideas, implementation).

 ### Preferred Communication Method

 Email!
 I know that most people don't like email.
 The fact that email is an asynchronous communication medium gives me more flexibility and time to reply.
 I find Slack and synchronous communication too intrusive in most cases, because it can interrupt me when I'm focused.